Consumer medicine information

 - itching.

-The EPIPEN JR Auto-Injector is intended for use in children who have been assessed and advised by their doctor or pharmacist as needing an EPIPEN JR Auto-Injector to treat their severe allergic reaction and who
+The EpiPen Jr. Auto-Injector is intended for use in children who have been assessed and advised by their doctor or pharmacist as needing an EpiPen Jr. Auto-Injector to treat their severe allergic reaction and who

-• weigh 15 kg to 30 kg, and
+• weigh from 15 kg up to 30 kg, and

 • are having a severe allergic reaction.

-Note: Selection of the appropriate dosage is determined according to patient body weight.
+NOTE: Selection of the appropriate dosage is determined according to patient body weight.

 If you have any questions about this, talk to your doctor or pharmacist.